 Hydrangea makes a wonderful color splash during summer and autumn.
 They like moist soils and partial shade.
 Some of the cultivars of Hydrangea macrophylla are the most popular to grow.
 Hydrangea is also known as Hortensia.
 It is part of the Hydrangeaceae family of plants.
 It is native to the Americas and Asia.

 The blue variety thrives in acid soils.
-Hydrangea m.
-Mariessii with large flat heads turns colors depending on the acidity of the soil.
+Hydrangea macrophylla Mariessii with large flat heads turns colors depending on the acidity of the soil.
 On slightly chalky or alkaline soils can turn more pink and red.
 Most varieties change color except white.
 By adding alum (aluminum sulfate) in early spring you can help them change color to blue.
 Most of the Hydrangea varieties grow to 2m or 6ft. in height.
 Hydrangeas are toxic to pets and horses.

 I first came to know these beautiful flowers in England, they are very popular and you see them in almost every English garden.
 In certain countries and climates, they are kept in greenhouses and flowers that decorate the house.